renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_set_mod_factor <module index> <factor>
 ```

-Sets how many instances of module given by index should be generated (the module-factor).
+Sets how many instances of a module given by index should be generated (the module-factor).

 ---